ghettobirdcs/Skinstric-Internship/README.md

 - The AI piece is still in progress.
 Results are fake data.
 - Errors are mostly generic toasts right now.

-Tech used: React, plain CSS, axios, react-webcam, react-toastify.
+Tech used: React, plain CSS, GSAP, axios, react-webcam, react-toastify

-This is just an internship prototype, so there are things to improve (validation, accessibility, tests, etc.).

-Thanks for looking :D